squidfunk/mkdocs-material/docs/changelog/index.md

 ### 9.6.17 <small>August 15, 2025</small> { id="9.6.17" }

-- Fixed #8396: Videos do not autoplay when inside a content tab bug
+- Fixed #8396: Videos do not autoplay when inside a content tab
 - Fixed #8394: Stroke width not effective in Mermaid.js diagrams
 - Fixed disappearing version selector when hiding page title